-tudent enrollment has grown rapidly since the first class enrolled in 1967.
-The university grew from a small graduate institution serving 17 Ph.D. students studying oceanography, physical science, and science education to a major university with more than 21,000 students pursuing undergraduate, graduate, and professional degrees in a wide variety of fields in fall 2016.
+Student enrollment has grown rapidly since the first class enrolled in 1967.
+The university grew from a small graduate institution serving 17 Ph.D. students studying oceanography, physical science, and science education to a major university with approximately 21,000 students pursuing undergraduate, graduate, and professional degrees in a wide variety of fields in fall 2017.